-ID Project Name Project Purpose and Outcome Estimated Budget S (Updated from a 2024 proposal) There is a common narrative that the suburbs, both nationally and in the Boston area, are changing.
+ID Project Name Project Purpose and Outcome Estimated Budget Source Staff Comments (Updated from a 2024 proposal) There is a common narrative that the suburbs, both nationally and in the Boston area, are changing.
 MBTA would like to better understand how that change is happening; to what extent, and where, narratives of change and available demographic data match up; and what that means for transit demand current and future.
-Tasks may include 1.
-Task 1: Qualitative engagement with suburban stakeholders to identify perceptions of change and changing need 2.
+Tasks may include Task 1: Qualitative engagement with suburban stakeholders to identify perceptions of change and changing need 2.
 Task 2: Analysis of demographic data 3.
 Task 3: Analysis of suburban transit provision, by MBTA, RTAs, or other operators, relative to peer metros 4.
-Task 4: Identifying priority areas for transit improvement T-3 Understanding Suburban Change and Impacts to Transit Demand This concept partially follows up on the work done in the FFY 2022 UPWP study "An Exploration of Destination Access and Transportation Cost Analyses."
-Among other things, that study examined demographic change from the 2010 Census to the 2020 Census, and used 2020 Census data to examine destination access for protected populations.
-We propose expanding the analysis to include the 2000 Census, giving a longer-term view of demographic change over time, and exploring the ability to use destination access tools and past transit schedule data to examine change in destination access over time.
-In turn, this analysis would be used to analyze the impact those changes might have on demand for transit.
+Task 4: Identifying priority areas for transit improvement We don't have historic This concept partially follows up on the work done in the FFY 2022 UPWP study "An Exploration of Destination Access and Transportation Cost Analyses."
+Among other things, that study examined demographic change from the 2010 Census to the 2020 Census, and used 2020 Census data destination data back to 2000 to examine destination access for protected populations.
+We propose expanding the analysis maybe for MAPC Understanding Suburban Change to include the 2000 Census, giving a longer-term view of demographic change over time, and exploring the ability to use destination access tools and past transit schedule data to examine change in destination access over time.
+In turn, this analysis would be used to analyze the impact Infogroup publishes data on workplaces T-3 and Impacts to Transit Demand those changes might have on demand for transit.
 It could also draw on a scope Steven Andrews has previously developed to analyze the quantitative elements of this type of research.
-Sandy Johnsto sjohnston2@m T-1 It's been 6 years since Greater Boston saw it's first pop-up dedicated bus lane in Everett- using cones and a few cops.
+Sandy Johnston, sjohnston2@mbta.com what did Steven work on in the past?
+It's been 6 years since Greater Boston saw it's first pop-up dedicated bus lane in Everett- using cones and a few cops.
 Since then, bus lanes have sprouted up, in various forms, throughout the region, and many more are planned.
-Most of the research to date focuses solely on the immediate impacts of the bus lanes on time savings and reliability improvements for bus riders, and, to a lesser degree, ridership.
-Little data exists on how dedicated bus lanes have been in operation for at least 1-3 years, the time is right to study not just how bus lanes improve travel for bus riders, but for everyone using the street.
+Most of the research to date focuses solely on the immediate impacts of the bus lanes on time savings and reliability improvements for bus riders, and, to a T-1 lesser degree, ridership.
+Little data exists on how dedicated bus and bus/bike lanes have impacted general traffic or road safety.
+Now that most of these bus lanes have been in operation for at least 1-3 years, the time is right to study not just how bus lanes improve travel for bus riders, but for everyone using the street.
 MAPC can collaborate on this with you!
-Julia Wallerce, jwallerce@ma T-2 Changes in mode split on arterials where bus lanes and bike lanes have been implemented by eliminating a travel lane.
-How did LOS and queues change and what was the impact on air quality.
-Anne L. McKin am103477556
+Julia Wallerce, jwallerce@mapc.org Rose currently scoping a study using Replica to determine whether volumes have shifted May require a pre/post framework, hard to do in one year Changes in mode split on arterials where bus lanes and bike lanes have been implemented by Anne L. McKinnon, include in programs sheet T-2 eliminating a travel lane.
+How did LOS and queues change and what was the impact on air quality. am103477556@cs.com linked with Julia's idea